 HOW TO DO WELL: This class is a whole lot of fun.
 We listen to great music during every lecture.
 We watch videos and movie trailers.
 But "fun" does not mean "easy."
-This is an upper division course at the 3000 level so you should expect to spend at least 5 hours per week in this course as we cover a lot of material, about 70 years of music and social history.
-If it were a face-to-face class, you would expect to spend 3 hours a week in lecture and more hours reading and studying the material.
-You should expect to spend that much time on this online class.
-It will be hard to catch up if you fall behind.
+We cover a lot of material, about 70 years of music and social history, so it will be hard to catch up if you fall behind.
 To do well, the following will make a big difference:

 - 1. Watch every lecture on time, and do not fall behind.
 Take good notes on the lectures and study them every day.
 You will not have time to go back through every lecture when exam time rolls around. - 2.
 Read the text and all assigned materials before you watch the lectures.
-The book and other readings have been carefully chosen to maximize the experience and
+The book and other readings have been carefully chosen to maximize the experience and potential for intellectual growth.
+Keeping up with the readings will make a big difference in how much you enjoy the journey we will take this semester.

-- potential for intellectual growth.
-Keeping up with the readings will make a big difference in how much you enjoy the journey we will take this semester. - 3.
-Be open-minded and fully engage yourself.
-Please leave your preconceptions about what music sucks and what doesn't at the virtual classroom door.
+- 3. Be open-minded and fully engage yourself.
+Please leave your preconceptions about what sucks and what doesn't at the virtual classroom door.
 The development of rock 'n' roll has been mostly linear, and learning what came before will help you appreciate the music of today.
-My goal is to make you a bettereducated listener, exposing you to many artists, genres and songs that may be new to you.
+My goal is to make you a better-educated listener, exposing you to many artists, genres and songs that may be new to you.
 It's also to help you understand what a powerful force this music has been in American culture.
-Please leave behind your subjective opinion of rock 'n' roll.
+Please leave behind your subjective opinion of rock and roll.
 Be open-minded and don't discriminate against music of any kind based on your previous experience. - 4.
 Complete four exams.
 Tests will include a minimum of 50 questions and may be a combination of multiple-choice, true-false, audio and matching.
 Questions are taken from lectures and reading assignments.
 Many, if not most, exam questions will come from lectures so enjoy the music, do the "bar-stool boogie," but stay alert and take good notes. - 5.
-Build an interactive timeline that illustrates how music, technology and history correspond during the time period.
+Do the semester project: Build an interactive timeline that illustrates how music, technology and history correspond during the time period.
 Your timeline must include entries I will assign as well as entries you choose that help synthesize events.
 This will help you see and understand the overall picture.
 For this project we will utilize an easy-to-use and free website that makes creating the timeline itself simple.
 The less simple part is deciding what to put on your timeline.
 This project accounts for almost 30 percent of your semester grade, therefore it is a lot of work.
 It's not a big hassle if you work on it as we go.
 It's a killer if you wait to the last minute. - 6.
 Participate in peer review of your classmates' timelines.
 The timelines will be graded primarily by the class.
 Each of you will be assigned four classmates' timelines to evaluate.
 This lets you see how your fellow students did the same assignment.
 The instructors then will compile the scores and investigate any scores that seem "out of whack."
 I will look at every timeline and at least make brief comments explaining how I arrived at your score.